ferralucho/InterestingFront/README.md

-# InterestingFront

-JavaScript's Data Types

-The latest ECMAScript standard defines seven data types:

-    A primitive value or data type is data that is not an object and has no methods.
-All primitives are immutable, meaning they cannot be changed.
-There are six primitive types:
-        Number
-        String
-        Boolean
-        Symbol
-        Null
-        Undefined
-    The seventh data type is Object

-	Symbol Data Type

-Symbols are new to JavaScript in ECMAScript Edition 6.
-A Symbol is a unique and immutable primitive value and may be used as the key of an Object property.
-Null Data Type

-The null data type is an internal type that has only one value: null.
-This is a primitive value that represents the absence of any object value.
-A variable that contains null contains no valid number, string, boolean, array, or object.
-You can erase the contents of a variable (without deleting the variable) by assigning it the null value.

-Coercion

-In JavaScript, you can perform operations on values of different types without raising an exception.
-The JavaScript interpreter implicitly converts, or coerces, one of the data types to that of the other, then performs the operation.
-The rules for coercion of string, number, or boolean values are as follows:

-    If you add a number and a string, the number is coerced to a string.
-    If you add a boolean and a string, the boolean is coerced to a string.
-    If you add a number and a boolean, the boolean is coerced to a number.

-	for-in

 This loop iterates (in an arbitrary order) over the name of each enumerable property in an object, allowing statements to be executed for each distinct property.